-Family Nurse Practitioner students enter as novices but move through the program quickly to develop competencies designed to establish an evidence-based practice built on a solid foundation of didactic coursework and clinical experiences focused on assisting graduates to function within the present dynamic health care environment.
+Family nurse practitioner students enter as novices but move through the program quickly to develop competencies designed to establish an evidence-based practice built on a solid foundation of didactic coursework and clinical experiences focused on assisting graduates to function within the present dynamic health care environment.

-In each clinical course, the first 8 hours will primarily be observation, introducing the student to the facility and the practice requirements of the Family Nurse Practitioner.
+In each clinical setting, the first 8 hours will primarily be observation, introducing the student to the facility and the practice requirements of the family nurse practitioner.
 The second clinical day, the student should begin functioning as a beginning health care provider.
 It is expected that the student will be performing the HPI, focused physical exams, and present cases to the preceptor.
-The student should the progress to functioning in the provider role, which includes analyzing differential diagnoses, selecting the most likely diagnosis, and recommending an evidence-based treatment plan to the preceptor.
+The student should progress to functioning in the provider role, which includes analyzing differential diagnoses, selecting the most likely diagnosis, and recommending an evidence-based treatment plan to the preceptor.